-The third general interest chapter covers the increasing trend of clients considering or revising company's social media and mobile device management policies.
-In particular, there is an increase in the number of organisations that are moving toward 'bring your own device' programmes and this chapter addresses issues for consideration by multinational employers in rolling out policies of this sort.
-'Bring your own device' issues remain a topic of concern because more and more jurisdictions have passed or are beginning to consider passing privacy legislation that places significant restrictions on the processing of employee personal data.
-This chapter introduces practice pointers regarding monitoring of employee social media use at work as well as some steps to consider before making an employment decision based on information found on social media.
+The third general interest chapter focuses on another ever-increasing employment law trend in which companies revise, or consider revising, social media and mobile device management policies.
+Because companies continue to implement 'bring your own device' programmes, this chapter emphasises the issues that multinational employers must contemplate prior to unveiling such a policy.
+'Bring your own device' issues remain at the forefront of employment law as more and more jurisdictions pass, or consider passing, privacy legislation that places significant restrictions on the processing of employees' personal data.
+This chapter both addresses practice pointers that employers must bear in mind when monitoring employees' use of social media at work and provides advance planning processes to consider prior to making an employment decision based on information found on social media.